LeoDominici71/LeoDominici71/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on Java projects.
+- 🌱 I’m currently learning Spring boot and Angular integration
+- 👯 I’m looking to collaborate on Java projects using Spring boot

 <!--

 **LeoDominici71/LeoDominici71** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: